Tokyo is a city that was developed as the political center by the Shoguns.

 Please let me know in advance if you have any food allergies or other dietary restrictions.

-After graduating, I worked in robot software development, collaborating remotely with our American colleagues in Michigan.
-I also engaged with clients and local sales teams in Germany, India, and China.
-They showed strong interests in Japanese culture and my background.
-This exposure deepened my appreciation for Japan’s rich cultural heritage, inspiring me to guide tours as well as practicing cultural activities.
+After graduating, I worked in robot software development, collaborating remotely with colleagues in Michigan and engaging with clients and sales teams in Germany, India, and China.
+Their strong interest in Japanese culture and my background deepened my appreciation for Japan’s heritage, inspiring me to guide tours and practice cultural activities.

-Now, I live in Shinjuku, Tokyo with my wife, enjoying life here.
-I will guide tours to convey the history and culture of Japan and provide creative experiences.
+I currently live in Shinjuku, Tokyo, with my wife, enjoying life here.
+I’ve joined a robot startup and am working flexibly while continuing to guide tours.
+My aim is to share the rich history and culture of Japan through my tours and offer creative, immersive experiences.